putuoka/c4it-blog/content/posts/2020/043-mongodb-operations-csharp/article.md

 ---
 title: "How to integrate MongoDB with C#"
 path: "/blog/mongodb-introduction-with-csharp"
-tags: ["CSharp", "MongoDB" , "MainArticle"]
+tags: ["CSharp", "MongoDB", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "MongoDB is a database based on JSON-like documents, but it can be queried using C#.
 We'll see how to perform CRUD operations and we'll create some advanced queries."
 created: 2020-11-03
 updated: 2020-11-03
 ---

-MongoDB is one of the most famous __document database engine__ currently available.
+MongoDB is one of the most famous **document database engine** currently available.
-A document database is a kind of DB that, instead of storing data in tables, stores them into __JSON-like documents__.
+A document database is a kind of DB that, instead of storing data in tables, stores them into **JSON-like documents**.
 You don't have a strict format as you would have with SQL databases, where everything is defined in terms of tables and columns; on the contrary, you have text documents that can be expanded as you want without changing all the other documents.
 You can also have nested information within the same document, for example, the address, info of a user.

 Being based on JSON files, you can query the documents using JS-like syntax.